trustbuilder-ai/trustbuilder-ai-homepage/docs/one_pager.md

 ### <ins>Product Overview</ins>

 Broadly, we're crowdsourcing the red teaming of LLMs by providing a platform with state of the art tools and by hosting competitions to jailbreak or get the LLM to perform mocked malicious actions.
-Specifically our platform provides a slate of MCP servers, MCP clients, and LLM for finding issues, with an emphasis on complex agentic workflows, tracking state on our servers, and evaluating on both established taxonomies ("[quote from paper]"[CITIATION NUMBER]) and using novel severity grading of exploits.
+Specifically our platform provides a slate of MCP servers, MCP clients, and LLM for finding issues, with an emphasis on complex agentic workflows, tracking state on our servers, and evaluating on both established taxonomies [6] and using novel severity grading of exploits.

 ### <ins>Go to Market Plan: War Games and a Freemium Model</ins>